-SUCH enlightened and distinguished characters as a Fingral, a Donoughmore, a Petre, a Stourton, a Shrewsbury, an Arundal, a Throckmorton, and an amiable Gloucestershire worthy and benevolent Canning, are not slaves to dogmas and bigotry; such they consider truly what they are-powerful auxiliaries to politic rule in all countries: and of all creeds, the Catholic religion is almost invisible in the United States;-harmless, loyal, faithful, and brave, in Canada;-in Ireland, oppressed;-in France, bedridden;-Portugal and Italy still retain their expiring vitality;-and in Spain probably, the recent transfer of politic power may induce men to think for themselves-not by proxy, on the most essential point and import; but, as the Methodists observe, " Faith" is every thing.
-It is not my province to offend, and far, far indeed from a desire; but surely as a traveller, I may promulgate any trifle gleaned on my way.
-The interior of Notre Dame is truly elegant; but I am such a stupid, incorrigible rascal, that I prefer, in spite of tyrant custom, nature, to art. a connisseur of fashion, but rather an ungallant antiquary: one mistake appeared to me visible; either such was the excess of enthusiasm in others, or a proof of my want of modern taste, therefore to the score of ignorance on my part I will add this deficiency of judgement.
-The Virgin, according to the Bethlehem costume, eighteen hundred and twenty years ago, would, agreeable to her rank as the betrothed wife of a curpenter, be habited in simple, unadorned attire--the pure emblem of thaste affection; not as portrayes, a giddy girl of fifteen, decorated with artificial flowers, white satin shoes, and all the appendages of English fashion, for the year 1820, thus resembling more a female opera dancer, than à serious and sedate Syrian matron.
-This Church, like Its extensive Academy, gives bread to numberless priests: here too are some half dozen convents for blushing virgins, who have abjured the world, and the shocking men who reside in it.
-Some of these tender damsels, those particularly of the order of St. Ursula, I considered 70: but a life so recluse soon wears the marks of time.
-These inconsistent abodes of misanthropy and spotless virtue are externally considered the final close of human passions:

-it may be so: but I have frequentlyindulged an uncharitable thought-that as several of the priests are well-looking young men, and some of these immaculate nymphs young and beautiful, (I do not mean, by the bye, the antiquated dames of St. Ursula,) but the youthful victims at the shrine of St. Antoinette, or White Nuns; yea, verily, I have thought as these happy rogues have by spiritual legation, free access to these handmaids of Vesta, whether the unconquerable power of smiling irresistible Cupid, or the stern gravity of Monastic rule, has predominated.
+SUCH enlightened and distinguished characters as a FINGAL, a NORFOLK, a PETRE, a STOURTON, a SHREWSBURY, an ARUNDEL, a THROCKMORTON, and an amiable Gloucestershire worthy and benevolent Canning, are not slaves to dogmas and bigotry; such they consider truly what they are-powerful auxiliaries to politic rule in all countries: and of ll creeds, the Catholic religion is almost invisible in the United States; harmless, loyal, faithful, and brave, in Canada;-in Ireland, oppressed;-in France, bedridden; Portugal and Italy still retain their expiring vitality; and in Spain probably the recent transfer of politic power may induce men to think for themselves-not by proxy, on the most essential point and import; but as the Methodists observe, "Faith" is every thing.
+It is not my province to offend, and far, far indeed from a desire, but surely as a traveller, I may promulgate any trifle gleaned on my The interior of Notre Dame is truly elegant; but I am such a stupid, incorrigible rascal, that I prefer, in spite of tyrant custom, nature to art.
+I am not a connisseur of fashion, but rather an ungallant antiquary: one mistake appeared to me visible; either such was the excess of enthusiasm in others, or a proof of my want of modern taste, therefore to the score of ignorance on my part I will add this deficiency of judgement .-The Virgin, according to the Bethlehem costume, eighteen centuries ago, would, agreeable to her rank as the betrothed wife of a curpenter, be habited in simple, unadorned attire-the pure emblem of chaste affection: not as portrayed, a giddy girl of fifteen, decorated with artificial flowers, white satin shoes, and all the : ppendages of English fashion, thus resembles more a temale opera dancer, than a serious and sedate Syrian matron.
+This church, like its extensive academy, gives bread to numberless priests; here too are some half dozen convents for blushing virgins, who have abjured the world, and the shocking men who reside in it.
+Some of these tender damsels, those particularly of the order of St. Ursula, I considered 70; but a life so recluse soon wears the marks of time.
+These inconsistent abodes of misanthropy and spotless virtue are, externally, considered the final close of human passions; it may be so; but I have frequently indulged an uncharitable thought-that as several of the priests are well-looking young men, and some of these immaculate nymphs young and beautiful, (I do not mean by the bye, the antiquated dames of St. Ursula,) but the youthful victims at the shrine of St. Antoinette, or White Nuns; yea, verily, I have thought as these happy rogues have by spiritual legation, free access to these handmaids of Vesta, whether the unconquerable power of smiling irresistible Cupid, or the stern gravity of Monastic rule has predominated.\